Every feature in CoPa

 Calm Reading is an AI feature that rewrites incoming messages into neutral, factual language.
 It strips emotional charge while preserving every date, amount, and specific request the sender made.

 It runs on the receiver's side only.
-The sender's message is never altered, and the sender doesn't know whether their co-parent has it enabled.
+The sender's message is never altered, and the sender doesn't know whether their co-parent reads the calm version.
 The legal record is always the original.
-The calm version is shown for convenience, cached briefly, and never included in any export.
+A calm version is generated automatically when each message is sent and cached for up to 14 days as a reading aid — it's never included in any export.
 You can tap once to see the original at any time.
-It's opt-in — you turn it on in Settings, and you can turn it off any time.
+You choose whether to view calm or original in Settings, and you can switch any time.

 Calm Reading doesn't soften your co-parent or game the conversation.
-It gives you a way to read the message without absorbing the emotional charge, so you can respond from somewhere calmer.
+It gives you a way to read the message without the punch landing first.

 SMS Relay

-SMS Relay is $7/month per relayed parent.
-The relayed number is yours for as long as the subscription is active.
+SMS Relay is $7/month.
+The number is yours for as long as the add-on is active.
 After cancellation, the number is quarantined for 180 days before being recycled, given the sensitivity of what may have flowed through it.

 Bridge Notes